toothbrush/Spotiqueue/README.md

 * Left and right arrows or `h`, `l` switch focus between queue and search results.
 * Supports some Vim keys (e.g., `j`,`k`,`g`,`G`).
 * Holding the command-key and using the navigation keys moves selected tracks up or down in the queue.
-* Tab cycles through search (`⌘F` or `⌘L`), search results and queue.
+* Tab cycles through search (`⌘F` or `⌘L`), search results, and queue.
 * Space bar pauses and unpauses (unless search field has focus).
 * Pressing ⏎ (Return) on a single item plays it immediately.
-* Pressing ⏎ with multiple songs selected enqueues them (and starts playing, if currently paused).
+* Pressing ⏎ with multiple songs selected adds them to the top of the queue and starts playing them.
 * `⌘←` enqueues, `⌘⇧←` enqueues at the top of the queue.
 * `⌘N` skips to the next track.
 Also useful for starting playback.